-Tom Robbins has been investigative journalist in residence at the Craig Newmark Graduate School of Journalism at CUNY since February 2011, and he manages the school’s Urban Reporting Grants Program.
+Tom Robbins has been investigative journalist in residence at the Craig Newmark Graduate School of Journalism at CUNY since February 2011.
+In March 2023, he started a new assignment as a senior investigative reporter for The City, the nonprofit digital news platform devoted to hard-hitting coverage of the Big Apple.

 Robbins has been a columnist and staff writer at the Village Voice, the New York Daily News, and The New York Observer.